mgbs98/Gabe-s_portfolio/README.md

 # Portfolio - Marco Gabriel Barreto Souza
 Analytics Portfolio

-By clicking on the header you are taken to a public repository with the code.
+You will be taken to a public repository with the code by clicking on the header.

 Projects are listed from newest to oldest.

 ## [Project 3 - Exams Project](https://github.com/mgbs98/exams-project)

-I decided to participate in this DataCamp challenge to demonstrate some of my Python Skills.
+I participated in this DataCamp challenge to demonstrate some of my Python Skills.

 The challenge goes as follows: